abitofevrything/anime_translation/README.md

 # Anime Translation Initiative
 AI-helped transcription and translation, fully offline.
+This project assumes you are using Linux.

 ## Quick start
 Ensure you have the dependencies installed:
 - `ffmpeg`, for extracting audio from & overlaying subtitles onto video.
 - `ffsubsync`, for synchronising subtitles to video.
 Can be skipped with `-s off`, and installed with `pip install ffsubsync`.
+You may need to create a virtual environment (venv) for installing ffsubsync (if you get `error: externally-managed-environment` while trying to install it.)
+	To create a virtual environment run: `python3 -m venv venv` To activate it run: `source venv/bin/activate`
 - `git`, `make`, a C compiler and a C++ compiler, for downloading and compiling whisper.cpp.
 - `wget` or `curl`, for downloading the models to be used with whisper.cpp.